A liturgical resource of the Catholic Archdiocese of Melbourne

 Points of interest and Catholic lore

-Parables are often used by Jesus as a teaching tool.
-They are generally brief stories with a double meaning, and we should read them for their metaphorical interpretation rather than their literal meaning.
+Jesus often used parables as a teaching tool.
+These are generally brief stories that have a double meaning, and we should read them for their metaphorical interpretation rather than their literal meaning.

 Exploring the word

-Luke continues with his examination of the new order ushered in by discipleship and turns to a very personal dimension of what it means to be a follower of Christ.
-The ‘fully trained disciple will always be like his teacher.’
+Luke continues with his examination of the new order ushered in by discipleship and delves into the personal dimension of what it means to be a follower of Christ.
+The ‘fully trained disciple will always be like his teacher’.
 Jesus offers himself as a model of non-judgment.
-This, after all, belongs only to God.
-There are echoes here of last week’s text: ‘Be compassionate as your Father is compassionate.
+Judgement, after all, belongs only to God.
+Echoes of last week’s text can be heard in this week's gospel: ‘Be compassionate as your Father is compassionate.
 Do not judge and you will not be judged yourselves; grant pardon and you will be pardoned.’
-Disciples must recognise their own shortcomings and work tirelessly to rectify these so that what issues forth from their hearts are the good fruits that only true goodness of heart can produce.
+Disciples must recognise their own shortcomings and work tirelessly to rectify them so that what issues forth from their hearts are the good fruits that only true goodness of heart can produce.

 • How easy or difficult do you find it to be self-reflective or self-critical?